isomerpages/moe-huayisec/_who-we-are/School Rules and Regulations.md

 and others in the school and community.</p>
 <h4>Attendance</h4>
 <h5>Flag-raising and Pledge-taking Ceremony</h5>
 <p>1 .
-Students should arrive in school by 7.30am/7.45am in accordance with
+Students should arrive in school by 7.30am in accordance with the
-the timetable and be ready at the assembly point for the flag-raising ceremony, which commences at 7.45am sharp.
+timetable and be ready at the assembly point for the flag-raising ceremony.
 Attendance will be taken at the assembly point.</p>
 <p>2 .
 Students who are Singapore citizens must sing the National Anthem
 and take the Pledge.
 Pupils will take the Pledge with the right fist over the heart.</p>